 Admission requires a relevant Bachelors level qualification or equivalent.
 Once you have applied to study with us you are welcome to speak with one of our senior academics who will help advise you on your studies based on your goals and previous experience.
 This will ensure you have all the support and advice you need to succeed in your studies.
-Please consult our Graduate Handbook for details of relevant staff.
+Please consult our Handbook for details of relevant staff.

 Please refer to the relevant regulations in the University of Waikato Calendar for official details of admission and degree requirements, available subjects, honours eligibility and more.